-Property Description relation Relation ID Relation identifier.
+Property Description Insert Restrict: Checks for the referenced object when the object is added.
+Generated restriction test for child relation Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.
+Relation ID Relation identifier.
 This is used for both directions.
-M:N relation Specifies whether the child relation can be reached by a many-to-many relation. table relation Unique identifier for table relation.
+M:N relation Specifies whether the child relation can be reached by a many-to-many relation. table relation lation Unique identifier for table relation.
 Relation (base) Link to underlying base relation assuming a view is part of a the relation.
 Relation (M:N) Unique identifier for the M:N relation.

-- Dynamic foreign key on page 101 - Displaying data models in the Designer on page 46
+- Dynamic foreign key on page 102 - Displaying data models in the Designer on page 47 - Preparing the One Identity Manager schema for export to the SPML schema on page 497